Skip to main content

 The dominant narrative around AI-assisted development is productivity.
 You ship faster, you do more with less, you go from idea to production in days instead of weeks.
 That’s real.
 I’ve lived it.

-September 2025: 171 commits.
-August 2025: 57 commits.
-Same developer, same codebase, same hours.
-The difference was adopting Claude Code in mid-August and spending evenings tuning the config instead of just using the suggestions.
+In September 2025, one developer on the team pushed 171 commits.
+August was 57.
+Same person, same codebase, and the only change was adopting Claude Code in mid-August and spending evenings tuning the config instead of just running with the default suggestions.

-What nobody was saying out loud: everything accelerated.
-The good and the bad.
+Nobody was saying it out loud yet, but everything had accelerated.
+The good and the bad together.

 The dominant myth